 Straw is also common, being so widely available, although it won't add much to the soil nutrient-wise.

-However, we cannot stress this enough: any organic matter that does not contain weed seeds or persistent herbicides makes decent mulch
+Any organic matter that does not contain weed seeds or persistent herbicides makes decent mulch.

-Yes, well-rotted material will release nutrients immediately, so it is better for hungry plants, but un-decayed stuff is fine: that is how all mulch in nature starts off!
+Yes, well-rotted material will release nutrients immediately, especially composted manure, so it is better for hungry plants, but un-decayed stuff is fine: that is how all mulch in nature starts off!

 Their manure should be well rotted before spreading around smaller plants, especially vegetables.